Thanwarin/robot-webots/tmp/Part 2 Chenran Shi/README .md

 - **Before Updating and Reconstructing the Original Model Code:**

   -After loading my teammate’s original model code, the vision model could recognize six emotions (happy, fear, sad, disgust, surprise, angry).
 But after the robot recognized these six emotions, it could only do one body-swaying action, and then it directly entered the patrol mode.
   -When running my teammate’s original code, the robot made the same action too often after detecting any emotion.
 Many times, the previous action had not finished yet, and the next action started right away.
 This made the robot unable to stand steadily, broke its balance, and caused the robot to fail to complete the full process.

 - **After Updating and Reconstructing the Original Model Code:**
-  -
+  -The original model code used a 5×5 Q-table, but there were six emotions.
+Also, the original code wrote that if the model could not detect an emotion, the robot would do the same action.
+The vision model could not detect the sixth emotion, so the NAO robot always received the same action signal.
+Based on this, I removed the sixth emotion (disgust) and improved the robot’s action after recognition: happy → raise both hands and look up sad → lower the head and shake the head angry → stomp the feet like showing anger surprised → lift the head with a shocked face and stay still / or move arms and legs like being very surprised neutral / scared → swing the arms in place to imitate a human walking gesture.

 ## Features